To what degree does temperature impact EV range?

-- 21.5 C (70 F) is the vehicle trip efficiency sweet-spot.
+- 21.5 C (70 F) is the vehicle trip efficiency sweet spot.

 Our data shows that most EVs follow the same efficiency curve by temperature, irrespective of their make, model or year.
-Note: early analysis shows there may be slight variations with a few models, and we’ll be investigating these further for future posts.

 The above graph shows the range an EV will get (on average) compared to its rated range at any given temperature.
-At optimal temperatures, EVs are performing better than their rated range, peaking at 115% at 21.5 C or 70 F. So, most EV owners are exceeding the rated range of the vehicle in peak temperature conditions.
+At optimal temperatures, EVs are performing better than their rated range, peaking at 115% at 21.5 C or 70 F. So, most EV owners are exceeding the rated range of the vehicle in prime temperature conditions.
 As you turn up or down the temperature, however, the loss of range is apparent.
 At -15 C (5 F), EVs drop to 54% of their rated range, meaning a car that is rated for 250 miles (402 km) will only get on average 135 miles (217 km).

 Cold gets a bad rap, but it turns out heat is also culpable.

 Interestingly, if you look closely you’ll notice the range drops slightly faster (the slope is steeper) as you increase temperature.
 The real-world impact manifests less in hot temperatures, however, as Earth’s climate doesn’t often hit temperatures beyond 50 C (122 F), so we don’t know (nor hopefully need to care) what happens to our range after that point.

 It’s no coincidence that across the board the most efficient trips were taken on days where the average outdoor temperature was 21-22 C (70-71 F).
 Interesting fact: this happens to be the temperature at which we humans like to keep our homes.